-Quilling, also called paper filigree, is the art of rolling, scrolling, and shaping paper strips into delightful designs.
+Paper quilling, also called paper filigree, is the art of rolling, scrolling, and shaping paper strips into delightful designs.
 Quilling is not new; it has been around since the 15th century but is just as well-liked today as it was hundreds of years ago.
 This hobby is very easy to learn, doesn't cost a lot of money, and produces beautiful works of art in a short period of time.
 No wonder it has been popular for hundreds of years!

 Flowers are one of the most beloved designs in quilling, and this tutorial concentrates on making a simple daisy from strips of paper.
-Learn how to make the flower from two paper shapes, and you will soon be on your way to creating more beautiful paper filigree projects.Continue to 2 of 7 below.
+Learn how to make the flower from two paper shapes, and you will soon be on your way to creating more beautiful paper filigree projects.

 - Slotted quilling tool